aadityaubhat/cowriter/README.md

 - `/backend` - FastAPI backend service
   - Python-based API with FastAPI
   - Support for OpenAI and Llama.cpp models
+  - PostgreSQL database for storing user data, documents, and preferences
   - Type-safe with mypy
   - Formatted with black and isort
   - Linted with flake8